zaufi/zaufi.github.com/_posts/2014-01-19-portage-diet-part2.md

     - /profiles/arch**

 Unfortunately that approach do not scale well ;-( Particularly because the way `rsync` visits subdirectories:
-**shortest paths matched first**.
+**shortest path visited first**.
 I.e. you can't write smth like this:

     + /profiles/default/linux/amd64/**
     - /profiles/default/**